Red Hen Publications

 Of course, given Sirius’s adversarial stance to everything his family stood for, it is hard to understand how an uncle who had been drawn into the DEs would have chosen to leave the boy any of his money.
 But there are any number of possible explanations.

 In the first place, Alphard may not have been one of Riddle’s admirers.
 His nose may have been put out of joint by this upstart Riddle (and just who were the Riddles, anyway?).
 And he may not have been involved in the Slug Club, either (and just who were the Slughorns, when they were at home?)
 He may have thought that young Sirius was being a fool, and being contrary for the sake of being contrary, but was convinced the boy would straighten out when he was a older.
-And if Doria and Charlus Potter were James’s parents, the boy had not even really left the family after all.
+And if Doria and Charlus Potter were James’s parents, the boy had not even really left the family at all.
 He’d just run off to live with his mother’s aunt.

 Or Alphard just left his sister and brother-in-law a nasty message in his will out of pure spite.
 Most of the Blacks we’ve met seem to have a pronounced spiteful streak and to be perfectly capable of that kind of behavior.
 Especially since Old Alphie had no descendants of his own to be inconvenienced thereby.